DinisCruz/Book_Hacking_Portugal/manuscript/How-secure-is-portugal.md

 * How many threat models are created per week?
 * How many lines of code are reviewed for security per week (aka 'security eyeballs')?
 (Bear in mind that secure code reviews are very different from normal code reviews).

-The current Portuguese security model is based on 'Security Fairies' magic pixie dust'.
+The current Portuguese security model is based on _"Security Fairies' magic pixie dust"_.
 However, the good news is that we have lots of great InfoSec and AppSec talent in Portugal.

 ### The financial markets hack